JNRowe/bleeter/doc/faq.rst

 Because other clients didn’t do quite what I wanted, or work on the systems I wanted to use them on.

-So, in the end writing ``bleeter`` seemed like the obvious answer.
+So, in the end writing :program:`bleeter` seemed like the obvious answer.
 It didn’t take long, does exactly what I want and works where I want it to work.

 Why is the logo so crap?
 ------------------------

 .. image:: .static/bleeter.png

-Because *I* made it with my complete lack of design skills, if you can do better please do so.
-Send me a mail_ if you come up with something better.
+Because *I* made it using my complete lack of design skills, if you can do better please do so.
+Send me a mail_, or open a pull request, if you come up with something better.

 .. _mail: jnrowe@gmail.com